jdohertydev/maison_lavaux/README.md

     Provides a clear and transparent mechanism for gathering product feedback.

 This feature is a robust addition to the platform, enhancing both user experience and product discoverability.

+Dynamic Product Rating System

+The product rating system has been enhanced to dynamically calculate and update the average rating based on user reviews.
+This ensures that the displayed rating is always accurate and reflects real user feedback.
+Key Features:

+    Real-time Updates: The product's average rating updates dynamically whenever a review is added, edited, or deleted.
+    Integration with Admin Panel: The updated rating is displayed in the Django admin interface for better product management.
+    Automatic Calculation: The average rating is calculated using Django signals (post_save and post_delete), ensuring seamless updates without manual intervention.

+Technical Implementation:

+    Signals Setup:
+        A post_save signal was implemented to update the product's rating whenever a review is saved.
+        A post_delete signal recalculates the rating when a review is deleted.

+    Model Adjustments:
+        The rating field in the Product model is marked as editable=False to enforce that it is calculated dynamically.

+    App Configuration:
+        The signals.py file is loaded in the ready method of the ProductsConfig class.

+How It Works:

+    When a review is created, updated, or deleted, the product's update_rating method is triggered via signals.
+    The method calculates the average rating based on all associated reviews.
+    The calculated rating is saved to the rating field in the Product model.

+Benefits:

+    Ensures the product rating reflects genuine user feedback in real-time.
+    Reduces manual workload for administrators.
+    Enhances user trust by displaying accurate product ratings.